rtrunkhill/portfolio-iro/_posts/2018-5-15-first-tech-interview.md

 __Problems__

 I mean, just need to get my mind sorted.
 I know what RESTful API's are; HTTP requests using GET, PUT, POST, and DELETE.
 Of course I fumbled through that (maybe I got partial credit?).
 I couldn't remember that document went before getElementByID() -> document.getElementByID();  It's just been a while since I've played around with HTML and JavaScript as I've been focusing hard on Ruby.
-Some things I didn't know, psuedo-class?
-I mean, I've used them before but I never would have remembered the name in a million years.
+Some things I didn't know like what is a psuedo-class?
+I've used them before but I never would have remembered the name in a million years.

 __Solutions__